Entebbe–Kampala Expressway: History

 In 2009, the Government of Uganda (GOU) began consultations with the Government of the People's Republic of China regarding the construction of a four-lane (dual-carriage) highway connecting Entebbe and Kampala.
-In November 2010, the two governments signed an agreement where the Chinese government, through the Exim Bank of China, would lend up to US$350 million for the construction of the highway, repayable over forty years.
+In November 2010, the two governments signed an agreement in which the Chinese government, through the Exim Bank of China, would lend up to US$350 million for the construction of the highway, repayable over forty years.
 The contract was awarded to China Communications Construction Company, which also constructed the Soroti-Lira Road.
 Construction began in 2012.

 Construction costs

 In 2012, the expressway was estimated to cost US$476 million (UGX:1.19 trillion).
 Of this, US$350 million (UGX:875 billion) is a loan from the Exim Bank of China at 2 percent annual interest.
 The remaining US$126 million (UGX:315 billion) was provided by the GOU.
 GOU has already, or will provide in the future, another UGX:123 billion to compensate land owners along the expressway route.